SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Concurrency_Limiting.md

 ## Scope

-The concurrency limit applies to **all** endpoints exposed by WilmerAI.
-Every incoming request, regardless of path, counts toward the limit.
-If a future health-check endpoint or other lightweight endpoint is added, it would also be subject to the concurrency limit.
+The concurrency limit applies to **POST** endpoints only -- the ones that dispatch requests to LLM backends.
+Lightweight endpoints that return metadata or perform administrative actions are exempt and will never be blocked by the semaphore:

+- **GET** endpoints (`/v1/models`, `/models`, `/api/tags`, `/api/version`) -- these return model lists and version info
+  and are used by front-ends to populate UI elements.
+They are always available regardless of how many LLM requests are in flight.
+- **DELETE** endpoints (`/api/generate`, `/api/chat`) -- these handle request cancellation and are always available.

+This means a front-end can always query available models or cancel a running request, even while a long-running LLM call is occupying all concurrency slots.

 -----